 Do you have a history of few or no home insurance claims?
 If so, Co-Operators will reward you each year at renewal for remaining claims-free by reducing deductibles of $1,000 or more by $100.
 For example, if your deductible starts at $1,000, it would drop to $900 after one claim-free year, and continue to decrease with each claim-free renewal.

 It is becoming increasingly rare to find in-person service, and yet Co-Operators continues to offer face-to-face services for those who prefer a traditional approach.
-Bear in mind, though, that the representatives at these locations only sell Co-Operators products, so it will be entirely up to you to do your due diligence and ensure you’re getting the best value.
+Bear in mind, though, that the representatives at these locations only sell Co-operators products.

 Co-operators operates as a co-operative, meaning it’s owned by its policyholders rather than external shareholders.
 This approach, with its emphasis on mutual benefits and member control, may appeal to those who value these principles in their insurance provider.

-Although Co-operators advertises claims offices across Canada where you can go in person for assistance and support, the actual number of physical locations appears to be limited.
-In fact, as of July 2025, there is only one office in Quebec, six concentrated in major cities in Ontario, two in Alberta, and just one in New Brunswick listed on their website.
+Co-operators advertises claims offices across Canada where you can go in person for assistance and support.
+However, there is only one office in Quebec, six concentrated in major cities in Ontario, two in Alberta, and one in New Brunswick, listed on their website.

 With Co-operators home insurance, you get access to a free legal helpline for general advice on issues like employment, family law, and contracts.
 While it may be a helpful resource, it’s limited to phone consultations and isn’t a substitute for full legal representation.